NethermindEth/Forta-Agents/CompoundV3-Bots/Bridge-Proposal-Integrity/README.md

 This bot monitors Compound v3 BaseBridgeReceiver contract for bridged proposals, checking if they were as expected from what was sent on Ethereum.

+This is done by monitoring `ProposalCreated` events on the Polygon BridgeReceiver contract and then trying to fetch the corresponding message passing that lead to this creation on Mainnet - in this case, a transaction execution from the Governor timelock to the Polygon bridge.

 ## Supported Chains

 - Polygon